realityexpander/How_to_program_from_ground_up/README.md

     - A way to represent a list of single letters (characters) in memory, "strung" together to represent words and sentences and paragraphs and documents.
     - The characters are usually stored in a contiguous block of memory.
-    - The characters are sometimes terminated by a special "end of string" character, or have a length stored somewhere.
+    - Characters are sometimes terminated by a special "end of string" character, or have a length stored somewhere.
-    - The characters are usually accessed by an "index" which is a number that represents the position of the "characters" in the string
+    - Characters are usually accessed by an "index" which is just a number that represents the position of the "characters" in the string, sometimes called an "offset"
-      [<img src="assets/strings.png" width="550"/>]()
+    - Strings are also interchangably called "substring", ie: "start" and "end" indexes, also known as a "slice" or "span" [<img src="assets/strings.png" width="550"/>]()